 In this unit we explore the size of a kilometre and the time it takes to cover this distance.

-measure a distance of 1km and the time taken to cover it
+- Measure a distance of one kilometre and the time taken to cover it.

 Students' measurement experiences must enable them to: